I chose to add some extra hills to my bike ride!

 November 25, 2013

-On Saturday, I was Run Directing at Southampton parkrun (again), so I didn’t manage to fit a run in – lots of people have said that the new Route has got great PB potential, so I’m looking forward to trying it out next week.
+On Saturday, I was Run Directing at Southampton parkrun (again), so I didn’t manage to fit a run in.
+Lots of people have said that the new Route has got great PB potential, so I’m looking forward to trying it out next week.
+(However, it does feature two hills – well, one hill twice – which I don’t love as much!)

 Today, I decided to go for a long bike ride with Stu.
 I’ve been wanting to get out on my bike ever since we got back from our holiday, but I’ve been so busy that I’ve not had a chance.
 (I’ve been commuting to work every day, but that’s on my sturdy workhorse, not my lean mean road bike, so it’s not as much fun).